postmodern/dotfiles/README.md

-    Alt+t                  Switch to the next Terminal Window Alt+e                  Switch to the next Editor Window Alt+b                  Switch to the next Browser Window
+    Alt+t                  Switch to the next Terminal Window Alt+e                  Switch to the next Editor Window Alt+b                  Switch to the next Browser Window Alt+m                  Switch to the next Music Player Window Alt+v                  Switch to the next Video Player Window

     Alt+Backspace          Minimize
     Alt+F1                 Maximize